-In the case of the Border Rivers Valley river system model, of these three factors, additional on farm water harvesting and use data will allow the department the greatest scope to improve the models, as the on-farm water balance is where there is the greatest uncertainty.
-These data should be provided as an output from implementing the policy.
+In the case of the Macquarie Valley model, of these three factors, additional on-farm water harvesting and use data will allow the department the greatest scope to improve the models, as the on-farm water balance is where there is the greatest uncertainty.
+These data should be provided as an output from implementing the floodplain harvesting monitoring policy.
 The additional data can be used within the existing model framework to better parameterise components of the farm models.
-The

-Source software platform has sufficient onboard capability to customise components where needed.
+Into the future, the Source software platform has sufficient onboard capability to customise components where needed.

-The other significant limitation of the Border Rivers Valley river system model is the estimation of the proportion of overbank flows that return to the river.
-This will require additional data collection and method development, and additional detail in the model, rather than a new model.
+In addition to the available data, another significant limitation of the Macquarie Valley model is the estimation of the proportion of overbank flows that return to the river.
+This will require additional data collection and method development, and additional detail in the model.